 High Commercial Intent vs. Low Commercial Intent Keywords

-How do you determine which keywords have buyer intent behind them, and what makes them worth targeting?
+How do you determine high intent keywords, and what makes them worth targeting?
 Not every keyword is worth targeting and spending ad money on.

 So, how do you distinguish between keywords with high commercial intent and low commercial intent?
 You need to think about your ideal customer’s buying journey.